AFSAnalytics/embedded-dashboard-php/README.md

 ### Running the Ajax Server

-In addition to inserting the code displaying the dashboard, you need to run the ajax server responsable for calling AFS Analytics REST API.
+In addition to inserting the code displaying the dashboard, you need to run the ajax server responsible for calling AFS Analytics REST API.

 This can be done with just two lines of codes: